anishrawat07/Loan-Application-Risk-Assessment-Clustering-/README.md

 # Loan-Application-Risk-Assessment-Clustering-
 Clustering loan applicants based on these attributes, we aim to gain insights into different applicant segments, their risk profiles, and tailor lending strategies to optimize decision-making and mitigate risk.

+# File-
+1. Applicant-details.csv file is the Data file

 # Acknowledgments-

 I would like to express my gratitude to the following individuals and sources for their contributions to this project: